Want to skip straight to checking your own building? Use the RentCheckMe address checker.

-Maryland does not have statewide rent control.
-Instead, rent stabilization exists at the local level in three jurisdictions:
+Maryland does not have a statewide rent control law.
+Instead, rent stabilization has emerged at the county and local level.
+As of 2026, three jurisdictions have rent stabilization:

-Each jurisdiction has different rules, rent caps, and exemptions.
-If you rent in Maryland, you need to check which (if any) of these laws applies to your specific property.
+Each jurisdiction has different rules, caps, and exemptions.
+If you rent in Maryland, you need to check which (if any) of these laws applies to your specific address.

 Montgomery County's rent stabilization law became effective on July 23, 2024.
-Key features:
+It is administered by the Montgomery County Department of Housing and Community Affairs (DHCA).

 | Feature | Details |